Unitary anchored planar algebras: Introduction

 \begin{conj} The enriched standard invariant of a subfactor internal to $\cV$ is a 2-shaded unitary anchored planar algebra in $Z(\cV)$.
 Finite index, finite depth hyperfinite $\rm II_1$ subfactors internal to $\cV$ are classified by their enriched standard invariants\footnote{The relevant anchored planar algebras should satisfy $\cP[0]=I(1)$, where $I:\cV\to Z(\cV)$ is the adjoint of the forgetful functor $\cZ(\cV)\to \cV$.}. \end{conj}

 As an example, in \cite[Rem.~6.1]{MR3623255}, Jaffe and Liu construct a subfactor from the inductive limit of parafermion algebras, and obtain the parafermion \emph{subfactor planar para algebra} from its `graded standard invariant.'
-As explained in \cite[Examples 3.7 and 3.8]{1607.06041}, planar para algebras are anchored planar algebras internal to $\cV=\Vect(\bbZ/N)$ with a particular braiding, and the parafermion planar para algebra corresponds to a Tambara-Yamagami module tensor category over $\cV$.
+Planar para algebras are anchored planar algebras internal to $\cV=\Vect(\bbZ/N)$ with a particular braiding (see \cite[Examples 3.7 and 3.8]{MR4528312}), and the parafermion planar para algebra corresponds to a Tambara-Yamagami module tensor category over $\cV$.

-It was pointed out to us by Kevin Walker and Zhengwei Liu that these enriched subfactors and unitary anchored planar algebras allow one to `recover' certain examples missing in the small index subfactor classification program.
-Recall that, in the ADE classification for $\rm II_1$ subfactors with index less than 4 \cite{MR0696688,MR999799,MR1308617,MR1193933,MR1313457}, the Coxeter-Dynkin diagrams $D_{\text{odd}}$ and $E_{\text{7}}$, surprisingly, do not occur.
-The missing $D_{\text{odd}}$ subfactors should exist as subfactors internal to the category $\sVect$ of super-vector spaces.
+There is a classification of $\rm II_1$ subfactors with index less than 4 \cite{MR0696688,MR999799,MR1308617,MR1193933,MR1313457} in terms of ADE Coxeter-Dynkin diagrams (where $D_{\text{odd}}$ and $E_{7}$ do not occur, and $E_6$ and $E_8$ occur twice).
+For subfactors enriched over super vector spaces, the non-simply laced Coxeter-Dynkin diagrams $C_{\text{even}}$ and $F_4$ also appear \cite[\S6-7]{1709.01941}.